jfelipesp/getdata-010/CODEBOOK.md

 Since the raw data used was previously collected, please refer [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 # Code Book
-  data Data Set:
+## data Data Set
 - Subject: An identifier of the subject who carried out the experiment.
 - Activity: Its activity label.
 - A 66-feature vector with time and frequency domain variables.

-  vars_avg_groupedby_subject_activity Data Set:
+## vars_avg_groupedby_subject_activity Data Set
-	 - Subject: subjects identifier
+- Subject: An identifier of the subject who carried out the experiment.
-   - Activity: Activity performed while collecting data
+- Activity: Its activity label.
-   - Average of Means and Standard Deviations of each feature measurement collected grouped by Subject and Activity.
+- A 66-feature vector with average of Means and Standard Deviations of each feature measurement collected grouped by Subject and Activity.